lohani2280/mdanalysis/Installing-from-source.md

 # Additional non-standard packages #

 See the operating system specific notes below for hints how to get the necessary packages through the native package management system.
-Please add your own (eg for RPM based systems which the developers are not using heavily).
+Please add your own (e.g. for RPM based systems, which the developers are not using heavily).

   * _python-dev_ includes `Python.h`, which is required for compiling.
   * _numpy_ is used at the compilation stage to find maths libraries.
+  * _biopython_ is used for strict PDB file parsing and the KD-tree library
-  * _scipy_, _biopython_, _netcdf4-python_ are only needed when one wants to use all MDAnalysis functions but are not required for compiling.
+  * _scipy_, _netcdf4-python_ are only needed when one wants to use all MDAnalysis functions but are not required for compiling.

 ## Required python packages ##